thomazyazima/thomazyazima.github.io/week-2/12-BONUS-challenges/mood-board/README.md

 You can make your mood board in a variety of ways: Google Docs, word processing software, or Adobe Photoshop, just to name a few.

 ## Release 2: Share!
-Upload your Mood Board to Github, then share it with the Google+ community!
+Upload your Mood Board to Github, then share it on Twitter with **#DBCmoodboard**!
 Be sure to explain your choices and how they inspire you.